The Ultimate Guide to Landing a Job at Top Product-Based Companies: Why Referrals Are Your Only Way In

 Stop throwing your optimized resumes into the void.
 Build a portfolio that demonstrates deep architectural control, master high-scale performance metrics, and prove your understanding of enterprise-level compliance.

 Once you are ready, respect your own time and the time of the professionals you want to network with.
-By leveraging a verified referral marketplace, you completely eliminate the risk of scams, guarantee that your application is submitted by a verified corporate employee, and finally ensure your resume gets the human attention it deserves.
+By leveraging a verified insider marketplace, you completely eliminate the risk of scams, guarantee that your application is submitted by a verified corporate employee, and finally ensure your resume gets the human attention it deserves.

 Frequently Asked Questions